What Makes a Website Worth $8,500+ (From a Business Perspective)

 A Final Thought

-Not every business needs a $6,500 website.
+Not every business needs an $8,500 website.

 But businesses that: